-Our Vision at the BBI is a dynamic and vibrant black presence within the Nova Scotia business community.
+A dynamic and vibrant black presence within the Atlantic Provinces’ business community.

-To positively influence the Nova Scotia business culture by promoting and assisting in the development of Nova Scotia Black-owned businesses.
-The BBI accomplishes this within a cohesive framework to achieve a number of overall goals including:
+To positively influence business culture in the Atlantic Provinces by promoting and assisting in the development of Black-owned businesses.
+We accomplish this within a cohesive framework to achieve several overall goals including:

 - Pride in communities.

-- The Black business community should be fully integrated with the larger business community in order to access the necessary resources;
+- The Black business community should be fully integrated with the larger business community to access the necessary resources.

 - The merits of a project depend on the viability of the business case.